aartisethi875/aartisethi875/README.md

 - 📫 How to reach me **aartisethi696@gmail.com**

-- ⚡ Fun fact **Through my journey in data science, I've discovered that data has the power to reveal unexpected insights**
+- ⚡ Fun fact **Learning data science is like learning magic.
+With each new tool and technique, I feel like I'm unlocking new powers and abilities to explore and solve problems in creative ways**

 <h3 align="left">Connect with me:</h3>
 <p align="left">